IF YOU SUSPECT YOU MAY HAVE THE CORONAVIRUS DISEASE (COVID-19), PLEASE CALL THE DEDICATED HOTLINE ON 1800 675 398.

 A Beginner’s Guide to the Low FODMAP Diet

-A diet low in fermentable carbs, called the low FODMAP diet, is often recommended to manage irritable bowel syndrome (IBS)
+A diet low in certain fermentable carbohydrates, known as the low FODMAP diet, is sometimes recommended to help manage symptoms of irritable bowel syndrome (IBS) under professional guidance.

-IBS is the most common digestive disorder in Australia, with 1 in 5 adults reporting uncomfortable symptoms.
+IBS is a common digestive condition in Australia, and many adults report uncomfortable symptoms.

-For many people with this condition, food is a common trigger for symptoms such as stomach pain and bloating
+For some people with IBS, food can be a trigger for symptoms such as abdominal pain and bloating.

-This blog post will discuss what the low FODMAP diet is, how it works, and who should try it.
+This article explains what the low FODMAP diet is, how it works, and who it may be suitable for.

 What are FODMAPs?

 FODMAPs are found in varying amounts in a wide range of foods.
-Some foods contain just one type, while others have several.
-The primary dietary sources of the four groups of FODMAPs are:
+Some foods contain one type, while others contain several.
+Primary dietary sources of the four groups of FODMAPs include:

 • Oligosaccharides: wheat, rye, nuts, legumes, artichokes, garlic, and onion

-• Disaccharides: lactose-containing products such as milk, yogurt, soft cheese, ice cream, buttermilk, condensed milk, and whipped cream
+• Disaccharides: lactose containing foods such as milk, yoghurt, soft cheese, ice cream, buttermilk, condensed milk, and whipped cream

-• Monosaccharides: fructose-containing foods, including fruits such as apples, pears, watermelon, and mango and sweeteners such as honey, agave nectar, and high fructose corn syrup
+• Monosaccharides: fructose containing foods including apples, pears, watermelon, mango and sweeteners such as honey, agave nectar, and high fructose corn syrup

-• Polyols: mannitol and sorbitol in apples, pears, cauliflower, stone fruits, mushrooms, and snow peas, as well as xylitol and isomalt in low calorie sweeteners, such as those in sugar-free gum and mints
+• Polyols: mannitol and sorbitol in apples, pears, cauliflower, stone fruits, mushrooms, and snow peas, plus xylitol and isomalt found in some low calorie sweeteners such as sugar free gum and mints

-FODMAPs are a group of fermentable carbs that aggravate gut symptoms in people who are sensitive to them.
-They’re found in a wide range of foods.
+FODMAPs are a group of fermentable carbohydrates that can aggravate gut symptoms in people who are sensitive to them.
+They are found in many everyday foods.

 What foods can you eat on a low FODMAP diet?

-Additionally, it’s important to check the ingredient lists on packaged foods for added FODMAPs.
-Manufacturers may add FODMAPs to their foods for many reasons, including as prebiotics, fat substitutes, or low calorie sugar substitutes.
+It is also important to check ingredient lists on packaged foods, as manufacturers may add higher FODMAP ingredients for flavour, as prebiotics, as fat substitutes, or as low calorie sugar substitutes.

 Many foods are naturally low in FODMAPs.
-However, when following a low FODMAP diet, you should be mindful of processed foods, which may contain added FODMAPs.
+When following a low FODMAP diet, pay close attention to packaged and processed foods, which may contain added FODMAP ingredients.

 Benefits of a low FODMAP diet

 A low FODMAP diet restricts high FODMAP foods.
-Scientific evidence suggests that this eating pattern may benefit people with IBS.
+Evidence suggests this eating pattern may benefit some people with IBS when used correctly and for an appropriate duration.

 May reduce digestive symptoms

-IBS symptoms vary widely but include stomach pain, bloating, reflux, flatulence, and bowel urgency.
-Needless to say, these symptoms can be debilitating.
+IBS symptoms vary widely but may include abdominal pain, bloating, reflux, flatulence, and bowel urgency.
+These symptoms can significantly affect day to day comfort.

-People with IBS often report a reduced quality of life associated with severe digestive symptoms.
-These symptoms may affect social interactions and even work performance.
+People with IBS often report reduced quality of life when symptoms are frequent or severe, including impacts on social life and work.

 Who should follow a low FODMAP diet?

-Therefore, to ensure nutritional adequacy and avoid potential imbalances, you should follow this diet only under the guidance of a dietitian with expertise in digestive disorder.
+To support nutritional adequacy and reduce the risk of imbalances, follow this approach only under the guidance of a dietitian experienced in digestive disorders, and ideally with medical assessment.

-If you have IBS, consider this diet if you:
+If you have IBS, you may consider discussing this dietary approach with a qualified health professional if you:

 • have ongoing gut symptoms

-• haven’t responded to first-line dietary advice, including adjusting meal size and frequency and restricting your intake of alcohol, caffeine, spicy foods, and other common trigger foods
+• have not improved with first line dietary strategies, such as adjusting meal size and frequency and limiting alcohol, caffeine, spicy foods, and other common triggers

-Since this diet is an involved process, you shouldn’t try it for the first time while traveling or during a busy or stressful period.
+Because the diet is structured and restrictive, it is usually best not to start it for the first time while travelling or during a particularly busy or stressful period.

 How to follow a low FODMAP diet

-A low FODMAP diet is complex and involves three stages.
+A low FODMAP diet is a structured approach that usually involves three stages.

 Stage 1: Restriction

-This stage involves strict avoidance of all high FODMAP foods.
+This stage involves temporarily reducing or avoiding high FODMAP foods.

-Once you have adequate relief from your digestive symptoms, you can progress to the second stage.
+If you achieve adequate relief of symptoms, you can progress to stage 2.

 Stage 2: Reintroduction

-• Identify which types of FODMAPs you tolerate, as few people are sensitive to all of them
+• identify which FODMAP groups you tolerate, because not everyone reacts to all of them

-It’s best to undertake this step with a dietitian who can guide you through the appropriate foods.
+This step is best done with a dietitian who can guide appropriate testing and interpretation.

 Stage 3: Personalisation